trust-mfn-berlin/animals-as-objects/vault/story.bobby-tracking-body-parts2.md

 [^9]: MfN, HBSB, S004-02-05 134, Pohle estate.

-[^10]: Koch, Walter.
+[^10]: Walter Koch.
 “Bericht über das Ergebnis der Obduktion des Gorilla Bobby des Zoologischen Gartens zu Berlin”. _Veröffentlichung aus der Konstitutions- und Wehrpathologie_ 40, no. 9,3 (1937): 1-36, 7.

 [^11]: I would like to thank Simon Nobis from the Max Planck Society Archive for his support.

 [^12]: The founding director of the KIW-A, Eugen Fischer, wanted his approach, which he termed “anthropobiology”, to find genetic principles for the “phenotypical” diversity of humans, i.e., for differences in skin, hair, and eye colour; and to connect anthropometric methods, i.e., the measuring of human bodies and skeletons, with questions and methods of “heredity”, that is, of human genetics.
-On the institute’s problematic history, see Sachse, Carola and Benoit Massin. _Biowissenschaftliche Forschung an Kaiser-Wilhelm-Instituten und die Verbrechen des NS-Regimes: Informationen über den gegenwärtigen Wissensstand_.
-Berlin: Max-Planck-Gesellschaft, 2000; Schmuhl, Hans Walter. _Grenzüberschreitungen: Das Kaiser-Wilhelm-Institut für Anthropologie, menschliche Erblehre und Eugenik, 1927-1945_.
+On the institute’s problematic history, see Carola Sachse and Benoit Massin. _Biowissenschaftliche Forschung an Kaiser-Wilhelm-Instituten und die Verbrechen des NS-Regimes: Informationen über den gegenwärtigen Wissensstand_.
+Berlin: Max-Planck-Gesellschaft, 2000; Hans Walter Schmuhl. _Grenzüberschreitungen: Das Kaiser-Wilhelm-Institut für Anthropologie, menschliche Erblehre und Eugenik, 1927-1945_.
 Göttingen: Wallstein, 2005.
 The Museum of Natural History received a replica of the brain (which we have not yet been able to locate).

-[^13]: Cf. Schmuhl, H.-W. “Hirnforschung und Krankenmord: Das Kaiser-Wilhelm-Institut für Hirnforschung 1937-1945”.
-In _Forschungsprogramm “Geschichte der Kaiser-Wilhelm-Gesellschaft im Nationalsozialismus”_, ed. by the Präsidentenkommission der Max-Planck-Gesellschaft, 2000, http://www.mpiwg-berlin.mpg.de/KWG/Ergebnisse/Ergebnisse1.pdf.
+[^13]: Cf. H.-W. Schmuhl.
+“Hirnforschung und Krankenmord: Das Kaiser-Wilhelm-Institut für Hirnforschung 1937-1945”.
+In _Forschungsprogramm “Geschichte der Kaiser-Wilhelm-Gesellschaft im Nationalsozialismus”_.
+Präsidentenkommission der Max-Planck-Gesellschaft (ed.), 2000, http://www.mpiwg-berlin.mpg.de/KWG/Ergebnisse/Ergebnisse1.pdf.

 [^14]: They made casts of the uninjured left side, the left side of the chest after the large chest muscle had been removed, and more casts of the pelvic musculature.